 Most of social media marketers would probably agree.
 Most of grandmothers would agree too.
 They frequently remind you to not put all of your eggs in one basket after all.

 In fact, an argument can be (and is being) made for exactly the opposite - you should occupy and work as many channels as possible, and not just social media.
-The perfect social media strategy covers every social network, and the perfect digital marketing strategy covers all channels.
+The perfect social media strategy covers every social network.
+So does the perfect social media management tool.
+Naturally, the perfect digital marketing strategy covers all channels.

 It might have been Gary Vee that said you should be everywhere (and if Gary Vee said it, it's basically like Jesus said it, right?).